-Yes, if the materials are 100% used only in your own classroom or clinic and you are converting a small section of materials to work on them directly with students (e.g., less than 5 pages of thinksheets from a book).
-Sharing these converted materials or large sections of books with others, posting them to your website, or using them in an open Google Classroom etc. is not permitted.
+Yes, if the materials are 100% used only in your own classroom or clinic and you are converting a small section of materials to work on them directly with students (e.g., fewer than five (5) pages of Thinksheets from a book).
+Sharing these converted materials or large sections of books with others, posting them to your website, or using them in an open Google Classroom, etc., is not permitted.